 Jabal Qurma, petroglyphs with ibexes, oryxes and ostriches

 Up to 7000 BC, people of the Eastern Desert lived as hunters and gatherers, following gazelles herds and moving frequently from a camp to another.
-An impressive shifting occurs by 6600 BC: the population of the area grows suddenly to perhaps ten to twenty times what it was a few hundred years earlier, the hunting methods change and we see appearing permanent settlements in shape of huts clusters, where people spend a relative long time over the year.
+An impressive shifting occurs by 6600 BC: the population of the area suddenly grows to perhaps ten to twenty times what it was a few hundred years earlier, hunting methods change and we see appearing permanent settlements in shape of huts clusters, where people spend a relative long time over the year.
 Beside hunting activities, we see clearly the evidence of sheep and goats husbandry.
 The remains of this civilization have been detected in the 20th century by the airline pilots while flying between Cairo and Baghdad.
 Countless structures can be observed on the satellite imagery, over the hills, along the wadies, on the periphery of the mudflats...
-Archaeology is currently undergoing a revolution, as not only satellite imagery but also drones allows to survey the ground at a scale and resolution with a unprecedented accuracy.
+Archaeology is currently undergoing a revolution, as not only satellite imagery but also drones allows to survey the ground at a scale and resolution with an unprecedented accuracy.

 Google Earth capture with stones structures mainly concentrated around the flat mud, but also uphills

 The settlements generally consist in grouped small huts and enclosures.
 The huts are mainly rounded, but we can find also some roughly squared.
 The dwellers raise cattle and, in many cases, animal pens are contiguous to the huts.
 It will need years to survey the huge domain of this civilization extending between 7000 and 5000 BC, the researches are still at their beginning.
 Area of Jabal Qurma (photos below) is investigated since some years.

 round structure at the proximity of Jabal Qurma

 circular walled structure on the top plateau of Jabal Qurma